 When is the deadline for applying?

 We typically have a date where a late fee applies (additional $50).
 We begin closing categories based on numbers, so that any one category does not overwhelm (food, t-shirts, jewelry, medical/health, are examples of categories that close early).
 Applications for preparing/serving food are typically capped as well due to constraints on our traditional food area, Pleasant Street.
-This year, the application process will shut down on/by August 30th.
+In general, the entire application process typically closes a week or so before Memorial Day.

 Can I just set up a table – I don’t need a Booth Space?

 All approved applicants receive a Booth Space (10’x15′ – 15′ in length).
 A typical space may include tables, chairs, products, etc. that folks bring in for set up in the morning.
 Tents are set up right against the curb – no “floating!”

 EFFECTIVE 2014: All participants are required to set up a tent (10’x10′).
 Additionally, to avoid issues with the weather – particularly windy conditions – all tents must be weighted so that they remain safely in place.

 Do you provide staffing assistance for set up/break down of the booths?

 All participants must come prepared with the resources to setup, staff the booth, and break down/clean up.